 The Ultimate Photo Guide for Your Online Profile

-One of the many exciting features of Central Casting’s online self-service system is the ability to upload photos to your online profile.
+One of the many exciting features of Central Casting’s online self-service platform is the ability to upload photos to your online profile.
 You can set yourself up for success by adding current and additional pictures of your look, vehicles, and pets you are willing to work with.
 This guide will help you understand more about your profile photo and what Casting Directors are looking for.

 If you haven’t claimed your profile yet, it’s easy!
 Just click the “log in” button on our website menu and select the “claim profile” option.
-You can learn more about our online self-service system in our article How to Claim and Update Your Central Casting Online Profile.
+You can learn more about our online self-service platform in our article How to Claim and Update Your Central Casting Online Profile.

 Main profile photo